Seawind International Seawind: Seawind 300C

 The Seawind 300C was developed from the 3000 and incorporated many changes needed to conform to the Canadian CAR 523 standards.
 Flight testing was commenced in Canada as the aircraft is intended to be manufactured at the plant at Saint-Jean-sur-Richelieu, Quebec.
 Reciprocal certification in the USA under FAR 23 was intended to follow Canadian certification.

 The 300C was undergoing certification testing when the prototype crashed near Winnipeg, Manitoba, on August 16, 2007, killing test pilot Glenn Ralph Holmes.
 At the time of the accident, the company indicated it would shut down, but in October 2007 stated that test flying would continue once additional personnel were hired and additional funding secured.

 In July 2008 the company announced that was still pursuing certification and commencement of production, a task it stated would require US$4 million.

-In September 2008 the company announced that it had raised $1.2 million but required $800,000 more to recall employees to work.
+In September 2008 the company announced that it had raised US$1.2 million but required US$800,000 more to recall employees to work.
 The company indicated that it had two Seawind prototypes available which could be used to complete the certification flight test program.
 Regarding the timeline to restart the flight testing and production, company president Dick Silva stated in September 2008, "There is a limit to how long we can go without resuming the project.
 Time is our enemy."

 In April 2009 Silva announced that the company had found sufficient funding to restart, would rehire staff and intended to have a replacement prototype ready to fly by the beginning of August 2009, with the aim of completing the certification of the 300C.
 The company also stated that investigation into the crash of the prototype ruled out in-flight failures or other problems with the aircraft.

 The August 2009 date to recommence flight testing was not met and the aircraft was then forecast to start flight testing by contract National Research Council test pilots in February 2010, though this date was not met either.
 In early March 2010, Seawind announced the rollout of the test aircraft and the imminent start of taxi tests.
 The Seawind finally flew again later that month and was transferred to the NRC facility in Ottawa.
 Silva publicly announced that certification would be complete in June 2010 and that he was seeking funding for the stages beyond that, including production.
 By June 2010 the flight testing had just commenced with re-instrumentation and solving a landing gear door flutter issue.
 By the end of 2010 certification flight testing had identified two problem areas, loss of rudder effectiveness in power-off spins and lack of flap effectiveness.
 The former problem was to be addressed with stick shaker and stick pusher systems, labeled the Stall Prevention System, and the latter with revised flap hinge geometry to achieve a more effective slot.
 Flight testing continued in the spring of 2011 with testing for flutter as well as damage tolerance and fatigue testing was completed.
 Testing of the Stall Prevention System and water handling followed.